 Generally, straight forward and non-contentious items should not be brought to Cabinet.

-- a Cabinet submission asks Cabinet to approve a proposal and will include one or more recommendations for Cabinet’s decision
+- Cabinet submission asks Cabinet to approve a proposal and will include one or more recommendations for Cabinet’s decision

-- a Cabinet note (sometimes known as a 'pink’) provides information to Cabinet and cannot be used where Cabinet approval is required
+- Cabinet note (sometimes known as a 'pink’) provides information to Cabinet and cannot be used where Cabinet approval is required

 Templates for submissions and notes, with guiding text and a list of the required attachments, are available within Resources and publications.
 There is no template for a strategic discussion A3.